10 Hotels to Bring Your Foodie Friend

 The hotel is home to two restaurants helmed by celebrity chef Michael Mina: The French bistro Margeaux Brasserie and the classic pâtisserie Petit Margeaux.
 Both of these gems easily qualify as two of the best restaurants in Chicago, a fun twist considering their difference in character.

 "Margeaux Brasserie is the city's first restaurant for James Beard award-winning chef Michael Mina," Janice Yu-Moran, the hotel's Director of Public Relations, tells us.
-The restaurant combines locally sourced ingredients with the culture and feel of a Parisian cafe and has been deemed "one swank spot" by the Michelin Guide and one of the best French restaurants in Chicago by Zagat.
+The restaurant combines locally sourced ingredients with the culture and feel of a Parisian café and has been deemed "one swank spot" by the Michelin Guide and one of the best French restaurants in Chicago by Zagat.

 If you're a foodie who prefers the sweeter side of life, Petit Margeaux — which Janice describes as "a classic pâtisserie transporting pastry and coffee aficionados to a café along the Champs-Elyees" — is for you.
 For anything from a solo afternoon with a latte and a good book to a cute afternoon date idea in Chicago, Petit Margeaux is the perfect destination.

-Waldorf Astoria Chicago | 11 E Walton St, Chicago, IL 60611
+Waldorf Astoria Chicago | 11 E. Walton St., Chicago, IL 60611

 These 10 foodie hotel havens provide much more than a place to turn in for the night.
 From hotels with award-winning restaurants to gourmet tastings to a true farm-to-table experience, each of these places deserves a spot on any list rounding up the best hotel food the U.S. has to offer.
 Which foodie hotel will you travel to first?